Linden Blue: Honors and awards

 In 2009, Neal and Linden Blue were inducted into San Diego's Entrepreneur Hall of Fame.

 Blue's contributions to the aeronautical, energy, and military sciences were recognized by the Industrial Research Institute in 2010 when he was presented the IRI Achievement Award. ] It "recognizes outstanding accomplishment in individual creativity and innovation that broadly contributes to the development of industry and to the benefit of society".
 Edward Bernstein, president of IRI, said, "IRI is honoring Mr. Blue for his exceptional innovations in military strategy, advanced energy research, and inspirational entrepreneurial skills.
 Throughout his career, Mr. Blue has constantly integrated technologies into entirely new business areas and markets".

 In 2010, Blue was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.

 Political activities

 Blue is a longtime Republican donor.
 In 2011, Blue and Herbert London criticized President Obama in an article for employing "the European model of entitlement, regulation and income redistribution as his guide....It may be one of the few examples in history when a blatantly failed system is employed as a model for success".

 Personal

 Blue has a brother Neal Blue.
 In 1970, his mother, Virginia Melba Neal Blue, died.
-In 1986, his father, James Elliot Blue, died.
+In 1986, his father, James Elliott Blue, died.

 In November 2012 it was announced that he plans to marry Ronne Froman, a retired Navy admiral and former chief operating officer for the city of San Diego.